Binary Encoder/Decoder

 6

-Convert text for low-level programming
+Convert between text and binary for APIs

 7